pikatchu/closedsource/book/0040-the_voices.md

 Marcus took one step back, adjusting his shirt like nothing had happened.

-The teacher drone’s voice rang out.
+The teacher drone's voice rang out.

 “What is going on here?”